oracle/rwloadsim/docs/ERRORLIST.md

 after each ORA- error to show which Oracle Call Interface call was causing the error.

+### RWL-321 warning: "nostatistics has no effect here"
+The nostatistics statement only has an effect inside a declared proedure.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it